frederikheld/pot-pourri-devices/pot-monitoring-wifi/README.md

 ## Prerequisites

-In order to be able to compile this sketch, you need to install _PubSubClient by Nick O'Leary_ (tested with 1.7.2) via the Library Manager.
+In order to be able to compile this sketch, you need to install the following packages via _Arduino IDE_'s _Package Manager_:

+* _ESP8266Wifi_ library as described here: https://stackoverflow.com/a/50951309/10043870
+* _PubSubClient by Nick O'Leary_ (tested with 1.7.2) via the Library Manager.
 Reference: https://github.com/knolleary/pubsubclient
+* _ArduinoJson_ library via the Library Manager.
+Reference: https://arduinojson.org/ (note that the sketch will only work if you use version 5!)

 ## Config